prashmi9/SearchApp/README.md

-# Tutorial
+# Search App

-This is my tutorial repository.
+This is my search app repository.
+Can search a string from JSON.